Sarah Elizabeth Ray: Early life and education

-Bob-Lo boat incident
+Boblo boat incident

-After her graduation from secretarial school, Ray along with her peers planned a trip to Bois Blanc Island using ferries employed by the Bob-Lo Excursion Company.
+In June 1945 after her graduation from secretarial school, Ray along with her peers planned a trip to Bois Blanc Island using ferries employed by the Bob-Lo Excursion Company.
 Ray had purchased tickets prior to the trip, but after boarding the ferry, she was denied admittance due to her race.
 The company had an explicit policy of not allowing "colored-people" to board their ferries.
 Initially, Ray refused to deboard the SS Columbia but when faced with the option of being forcibly removed from the ferry, she decided to leave by her own free will.
 Although she was offered a refund of the value of her ticket, she decided to seek legal counsel from the NAACP instead.

 The company was then charged by the Recorder's Court of Detroit for wrongful discrimination against Ray and for violation of the Michigan Civil Rights Act.
 The court fined the company a total of $25 and the company appealed.
 This allowed the case to be carried over to the Michigan Supreme Court and then later on the United States Supreme Court, with both courts reaffirming the decision of the local court.
 Ray's case went on to set a precedent that both defined legalities in the regulation of foreign commerce along with prohibiting discrimination in the usage of transport vessels.